okta/okta-mobile-swift/Samples/WebSignIn/README.md

 ## Overview

-The Okta Mobile SDK for Swift provides a libraries and utility classes that manage standard sign-on flows.
+The Okta Client SDK for Swift provides a libraries and utility classes that manage standard sign-on flows.
 The `WebAuthentication` class manages the web-based sign-on process, while the `TokenExchangeFlow` class manages the OAuth 2.0 token exchange flow used to implement Single Sign On (SSO).

 The sample contains two different targets: